lupyuen/lupyuen.github.io/src/plic2.md

 When we [__Claim an Interrupt__](https://five-embeddev.com/riscv-isa-manual/latest/plic.html#interrupt-claims) (by reading the Interrupt Claim Register)...

-We're telling the PLIC: "Yes we acknowledge the Interrupt, but we're not done yet!"
+We're telling the PLIC: "Yes we __acknowledge the Interrupt__, but we're not done yet!"

 In a while we shall Complete the Interrupt.
 (To tell PLIC we're done)